karabaja4/vscode-explorer-git-status/README.md

 # Installation

-Open:
+> Open the following file:
+>

-`{VS Code directory}\resources\app\out\vs\workbench\electron-browser\workbench.main.js`
+> `{VS Code directory}\resources\app\out\vs\workbench\electron-browser\workbench.main.js`
+>

-as an administrator in your favorite text editor (make sure to make a backup of this file beforehand).
+> as an administrator (or root) in your favorite text editor (make sure to make a backup of this file beforehand).
+>

-Copy the code from `dist.min.js` to the end of the file and restart Visual Studio Code.
+> Copy the code from `dist.min.js` to the end of the file and restart Visual Studio Code.
 Done!

-You will need to do this on every Visual Studio Code update as `workbench.main.js` will be replaced with a newer version.
+You will need to repeat this process on every Visual Studio Code update as `workbench.main.js` will be replaced with a newer version.

 After installation you will get a warning that your Visual Studio Code installation is corrupt: